Is Chiropractic Care Dangerous During Pregnancy?

 • Ask you to have an x-ray or another type of test

 Based on the information they obtain, your chiropractor can pinpoint the source of your symptoms.
-They will then explain how they arrived at their diagnosis, tell you about the treatment options that may work on you, and how long they expect treatment to take.
+They will then explain how they arrived at their diagnosis, tell you about the treatment options that may work for you, and how long they expect treatment to take.

 Updating Your Chiropractor About Your Pregnancy